harshlal028/webauthn/Explainer:-WebAuthn-Conditional-UI.md

 An HTML autofill "webauthn" token is added to instruct the user-agent to fill webauthn credentials that may satisfy an ongoing request.

 * "webauthn": interacting with this field should display WebAuthn credentials for the current ongoing request.
+The user agent may choose to display other autofill values in addition to WebAuthn credentials.

 These tokens can be combined with existing autofill tokens, like so:
-* "webauthn username": same as "webauthn", and also offer autofilling a user's name
+* "username webauthn": same as "webauthn", and also offer autofilling a user's name
-* "webauthn password": same as "webauthn", and also autofill a user's surname
+* "password webauthn": same as "webauthn", and also autofill a user's surname

 etc.